 -- Capt.
 Tammie Jo Shults

-Like most airlines working through mass cancellations in recent months Spirit Airlines spokespeople responded to media inquiries by acknowledging the problem and identifying a root cause – in this case, undefined “operational challenges.”
-Spirit spokespeople in the first few days of the nearly week-long disruptions also settled on a common narrative -- insisting that a majority of its flights were unaffected.
+Like most airlines working through mass cancellations, Spirit Airlines during an August 2021 system crash responded to media inquiries by acknowledging the problem and identifying a root cause – in this case, undefined “operational challenges.”
+Spirit spokespeople in the first few days of what became a nearly week-long disruptions also settled on a common narrative -- insisting that a majority of its flights were unaffected.

 "We're working around the clock to get back on track in the wake of some travel disruptions over the weekend due to a series of weather and operational challenges.
 We needed to make proactive cancellations to some flights across the network, but the majority of flights are still scheduled as planned."